sasanarakkha/study-tools/anki-decks/test.md

 ### How to do it

-After you updated the downloaded Anki Deck (same way, just by double-clicking on the latest downloaded file).
-Choose your Deck and in the Browse add:
+After you updated the downloaded Anki Deck (by double-clicking on the latest downloaded file, or using CSV).
+Choose your Deck and in the Browse and add:

 `-test:{day}`